crashappsec/chalk/src/docs/core-secret-manager-api.md

-All secrets and keying material are locally generated on the system running chalk, with the secret itself being encrypted locally priot to being sent to the API.
+All secrets and keying material are locally generated on the system running chalk, with the secret itself being encrypted locally prior to being sent to the API.

 This document provides an overview of the Secret Manager API, how data is stored securely, and how chalk interacts with the API as a